How Your Driving Record Affects Life Insurance Rates

-With life insurance, you will be placed into a certain health classification.
+With life insurance, you will be placed in a certain health classification.
 This determines the rate you’ll pay.

-DUI/DWI are the most serious.
+DUI/DWI is the most serious.
 If you have a conviction in the last 2 years, your options will be limited and your rates will be higher.